Eugenio-Liso/video-classification-3d-cnn-pytorch/README.md

 ## Testing with validation/test set with frames

-1. Extract the validation/test set in a folder with the following structure:
+1. Make sure to extract the validation/test set in a folder with the following structure:

     ```bash
     val_or_test_set